zacharysimon/developer-exercise/README.markdown

-Please fork the repository, complete following exercises, either ruby and(or) javascript.<br />
+Please fork the repository, complete following exercises, both ruby and javascript.<br />
 When you are complete submit a pull request for review.

 If you have any questions feel free to email developers@benchprep.com